Kingdom Come: Deliverance Review

 It’s a $60 game that’s janky as all hell.
 If a much more violent and oppressive – and less polished, Skyrim experience is your type of game, and you can deal with the issues, then pick it up.
 If you’re not super sold on it after reading this review, but still interested enough to buy it, it’s a good recommendation for a Steam sale pickup.
 Be aware that future updates could make it more appealing as bugs and other issues are addressed.

 There are some other problematic issues with the game from a non-gameplay standpoint as well.
 The primary storyline centers around a somewhat predictable set of tropes and stereotypes.
 The invading Cuman army used by one side in the struggle can be interpreted as a stand-in for certain contemporary political opinions and their interpretation of the current refugee crisis.
 That is to say, the Cumans could be taken as a racist stereotype.
-I can’t say if this is coded, and thus unintentional, or not, but it’s definitely there due to the way the Cumans behave as an invading force.
+I can’t say if this is coded, and thus unintentional, or not, but it’s definitely there due to the way the Cumans behave as an invading force when that’s juxtaposed with the political opinions of some of those involved.

 If you enjoy unforgiving open worlds with a heaping helping of jank, then Kingdom Come is right for you.